uspki/policies/certificate-policy.md

 >       IP:0:0:0:0:0:0:0:0/0:0:0:0:0:0:0:0

 #### 7.1.6 Certificate policy object identifier
+Certificates issued under this policy shall not contain a critical certificate policies extension.

 #### 7.1.6.1.
 Reserved Certificate Policy Identifiers
 This section describes the content requirements for the Root CA, Subordinate CA, and Subscriber Certificates, as they relate to the identification of Certificate Policy.